IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 I choose to use [Rust](https://www.rust-lang.org/) for this project since its fancy in I like shiny things.
 Rust is the most admired programming language in the [Stack overflow developer survey 2024](https://survey.stackoverflow.co/2024/technology#2-programming-scripting-and-markup-languages), and I was curious why.
 After this project I can confirm that Rust is a very cool language, but the leading curve is quiet steep.
-Especially the error handling, increddibly smart compiler, functional approach and rich ecosystem enable a smooth developing experience.
+Especially the error handling, incredibly smart compiler, functional approach and rich ecosystem enable a smooth developing experience.
-Besides a steep learning curve i also feel like its harder to get stuff done quickly, compared to python, due to the very strict compiler.
+Besides a steep learning curve I also feel like its harder to get stuff done quickly, compared to python, due to the very strict compiler.
 But the resulting code is a lot more robust.